 Material Non-Public Information.
 Upon delivery by the Company to the holder (or receipt by the Company from the holder) of any notice in accordance with the terms of the Note, unless the Company has in good faith determined that the matters relating to such notice do not constitute material, non-public information relating to the Company or any of its Subsidiaries, the Company shall on or prior to 9:00 am, New York City time on the Business Day immediately following such notice delivery date, publicly disclose such material, non-public information on a Form 8-K or otherwise.
-In the event that the Company believes that a notice contains material, non-public information relating to the holder explicitly in writing in such notice (or immediately upon receipt of notice from the holder, as applicable), and in the absence of any such written indication in such notice (or notification from the Company immediately upon receipt of notice from the holder), the holder shall be entitled to presume that information contained in the notice does not constitute material, non-public information relating to the Company or any of its Subsidiaries.
+In the event that the Company believes that a notice contains material, non-public information relating to the Company or any of its Subsidiaries, the Company shall so indicate to the holder explicitly in writing in such notice (or immediately upon receipt of notice from the holder, as applicable), and in the absence of any such written indication in such notice (or notification from the Company immediately upon receipt of notice from the holder), the holder shall be entitled to presume that information contained in the notice does not constitute material, non-public information relating to the Company or any of its Subsidiaries.